katharinechen/train_system/README.md

 This project was started by Justin Speers and Katharine Chen, and completed by [Katharine Chen](https://www.katharinechen.com) for the [Database basics assessment](http://www.learnhowtoprogram.com/lessons/database-basics-assessment).

 ## Description
-The project helps operators and riders easily use trains.
+The project helps operators organize trains.
 Operators have the capabilities to create, read, update, and delete train stations, train lines, and trains.
-Riders, on the other hand, only have capabilities to read train stations and train lines.

 ## Installation
-Clone this repository in your terminal.
+Clone the repository in your terminal.

 	https://github.com/katharinechen/train_system.git